-Run by the Atlantic White Shark Conservancy (AWSC), the Chatham Shark Center is a great spot for folks of all ages to learn more about the apex predator that is increasingly prevalent in Cape waters: the great white shark.
+Both Centers are great spots for folks of all ages to learn more about the apex predator that is increasingly prevalent in Cape waters: the great white shark.
 White sharks hunt and feed on seals in the shallow waters close to shore on the Cape.
 The booming seal population has led to an increase in the white sharks inshore.
 This shared habitat between hunting sharks and beachgoers creates risk and potential for shark bites or attacks.

 The center aims to deliver “facts, not fear” and also explores the ‘Jaws mentality’ that has rippled like a wake behind the 1975 classic film.
 The center wants to reframe sharks, not as the villains of the ocean, but as a species of fish at the top of the food chain that plays an important role in the ocean’s ecosystem.

-In the summer of 2022, the Atlantic White Shark Conservancy will open a second Shark Center location in Provincetown.
-They will be taking over the space at 16 MacMillan Wharf that had been the home of Expedition Whydah Pirate Museum.
+In the spring of 2022, the Atlantic White Shark Conservancy opened a second Shark Center location in Provincetown.
+This space on MacMillan Wharf was the previous home of Expedition Whydah Pirate Museum.
 (Fear not pirate enthusiasts; the larger Whydah Pirate Museum in Yarmouth is still open for business and is a great spot to learn about the Golden Age of Piracy, treasure, and the pirate ship found off of Cape Cod!)
-The new P’Town Shark Center will also have a slip on the wharf, allowing the center to run eco shark tours on their 25’ vessel.
-The Chatham Shark Center, which welcomes thousands of visitors each year, will still be open as well!
+The new P’Town Shark Center also has a slip on the wharf, allowing the center to run eco shark tours on their 25’ vessel.